danielfoehrKn/kubeswitch/resources/blog.md

 and maintain clusters at scale.
 Many have moved on from treating Kubernetes clusters [as pets to treating them as cattle](https://devops.stackexchange.com/questions/653/what-is-the-definition-of-cattle-not-pets).
-Hence there is a need for a tool that is build for this reality.
+Hence, there is a need for a tool that is build for this reality.

 The idea of `k8ctx` is to enable seamless interaction with Kubeconfig files for operators of large scale Kubernetes landscapes.